Animal Logic: History

 In 2014, Animal Logic provided animation services for the 2014 film The Lego Movie, which was produced by the Warner Animation Group and directed by Phil Lord and Christopher Miller.
 After the film's huge success, the company was split into three subsidiaries operating under the Animal Logic's group: Animal Logic VFX, Animal Logic Animation, and Animal Logic Entertainment, a Los Angeles-based arm tasked with developing VFX, animation and hybrid feature films for the company.
 The following year, the company opened a 45000 sqft facility in Vancouver, British Columbia, Canada.
-The new studio initially produced work for The Lego Movie 2: The Second Part, the first in a three-film deal with Warner Bros., all of which were to be developed in Canada.
+The new studio initially produced work for The Lego Movie 2: The Second Part, the first in a three-film deal with Warner Bros.
+Pictures, all of which were to be developed in Canada.

+In 2017, Animal Logic and the University of Technology Sydney launched a joint venture named the UTS Animal Logic Academy, offering a one-year accelerated Master of Animation and Visualisation.
+Taught by industry professionals, the Academy mimics the workflows and processes of a 3D animation/VFX studio to produce two student short films a year, with students specialising in their chosen discipline to the standard of a junior position in the industry.
+Since 2017, the Academy has also offered various other short courses, and a Technical Direction for 3D Animation and Graphics Projects subject open to all undergraduate students at UTS.

 In July 2022, Netflix announced plans to acquire Animal Logic in an all-cash deal.
 In January 2024, it was announced that the studio would merge with Netflix Animation, with CEO Sharon Taylor resigning and Netflix Animation's Karen Toliver taking her place to lead the studio.
-This would not affect Animal Logic's upcoming slate or its branding and output as a subsidiary of Netflix.
 Taylor would later return to Netflix Animation as head of production in June 2024.